 In Texas, no one under the age of five years may ride as a passenger on a motorcycle.
 Any passengers over the age of five and under 21 years old must wear a helmet.
 Passengers over the age of 21 may opt to ride without a helmet if the driver has the met the proper requirements.
 Additionally, the motorcycle must have a permanent passenger seat.

 Many motorcyclists engage in a practice known as “lane splitting,” which is when a motorcyclist passes other vehicles by traversing between lanes of traffic.
 Some decry this practice as dangerous, and it can be in certain situations – specifically, when riders are splitting a lane with a larger vehicle or at high speeds.
-Texas does not prohibit lane splitting, but if you choose to split a lane with another motorcyclist, do so safely and at a reasonable speed.
+Lane splitting is NOT legal in the state of Texas.

 Motorcycles are fantastic fun, but they are also inherently more dangerous than other motor vehicles because riders are almost entirely exposed.
 Passenger cars shield their drivers much more effectively than motorcycles.
 Therefore, if you ride a motorcycle in Texas, exercise more caution on the road than you might when driving a regular motor vehicle.
 Following the rules of the road and keeping these Texas laws in mind will reduce your risk of serious injury.